 Meeting a human need

 There is a worldwide shortage of donated human cells, tissues and organs to meet the needs of people with life-threatening diseases.
-Xenotransplantation, or animal to human transplantation, could provide a solution.
-At Living Cell Technologies (LCT) in New Zealand, they are developing pig cell transplants to treat type 1 diabetes, Parkinson’s disease, Huntingdon’s disease, stroke and hearing loss.
-Read this article Xenotransplantation and organ donation to find out more.
+Cell Technologies (LCT) in New Zealand, they are developing pig cell transplants to treat and hearing loss.
+Read this article, or animal to human transplantation, could provide a solution.
+At Living